aelak/parks-data/README.md

 3. `function.py`: contains the `count_now` function that calculates Count of Parks and Count of Categories depending on user-selected columns

 Frontend:
-1. `index.html`: organizes the frontend layout of title, checkboxes, and table.
-It retrieves a list of user-selected columns and uses for loop to flexibly populate the table
+1. `templates/index.html`: organizes the frontend layout of title, checkboxes, and table.
+It retrieves a list of user-selected columns and flexibly populates the table using for loops.
-2. `style.css`: defines the color scheme and fonts of webpage elements
+2. `static/styles/style.css`: defines the color scheme and fonts of webpage elements
+3. `static/js/search.js`: initalizes DataTable and search functionalities.

 ### To set up this webpage locally: